 Emrick served as the lead announcer for NBC’s coverage of men’s and women’s ice hockey at the 2014 Sochi Olympics, marking his third Winter Olympics assignment for NBC Olympics.
 In addition to his regular duties during NBC’s coverage of the Winter Games, Emrick has also served as a water polo play-by-play announcer during the network’s coverage of the 2012 London Olympics and 2004 Athens Olympics.

 On December 12, 2011, Emrick was one of five individuals, and the first-ever broadcaster, inducted into the United States Hockey Hall of Fame.
-Emrick has also won four Emmy Awards for “best sports play-by-play personality,” including three consecutive Emmys in the category from 2014 to 2016, and seven New York region Emmy Awards for “on-camera achievement.”
+Emrick has also won five Emmy Awards for “best sports play-by-play personality,” including four consecutive Emmys in the category from 2014 to 2017, and seven New York region Emmy Awards for “on-camera achievement.”
 In 2008, Emrick received the Foster Hewitt Memorial Award, from the Hockey Hall of Fame, for his outstanding contributions as a hockey broadcaster.
 Emrick has also served on the selection committees for the Hockey Hall of Fame and U.S. Hockey Hall of Fame, and has been vice president of the NHL Broadcasters Association since 1985.

 In addition to his work on television and radio broadcasts, Emrick has contributed to NHL.com, and provided voice-overs for Hockey Week, NHL Power Week, the NHL’s Stanley Cup video, Sony NHL video games, and EA Sports video games.
 His other sports broadcasting credits include covering the NFL, NCAA men’s basketball, track and luge.